mraza9910/Project-Predicting-Customer-Churn/README.md

 * Best hyperparameters selected using AUC score

 # 📊 Evaluation
-* Used ROC-AUC to evaluate probability-based predictions
+* Used both ROC-AUC and confusion matrix-based metrics to evaluate model performance on the test set.
-* Generated ROC curves for visual performance comparison
-* Calculated Confusion Matrix, Precision, Recall, and F1

-✅ Results Summary
-* Random Forest slightly outperformed logistic regression on AUC
-* Logistic Regression had a higher recall rate - best model
-* Key churn predictors: Credit Score, Age, Balance, Geography
+# 🏆 Best Model: Logistic Regression
+Although the Random Forest achieved a slightly higher AUC, the Logistic Regression model was selected as the final model due to:

+* Better precision–recall balance
+* Simplicity and interpretability, which are key for explaining churn behavior to stakeholders

+# 📌 Next Steps
+* To further boost predictive performance, build XGBoost, SMOTE models as they tend to handle class imbalance effectively
+* Test with newer data to ensure generalization